Corentin Moutet: 2017: Final junior year

 Moutet started his 2017 season at the AGL Loy Yang Traralgon Junior International in January.
 Seeded sixth, he moved quickly through the first four rounds, dropping only twelve games en route to the semifinals, where he again met Möller.
 Moutet moved into his first final of the season after defeating Möller in straight sets.
 In the final, he faced 16th seeded Zsombor Piros, taking out the Hungarian to win his first tournament of the season.
 Partnering with Ergi Kirkin, he also reached the doubles semifinals, losing to Italian pair Francesco Forti and Mattia Frinzi.
 The Australian Open would also prove to be successful for Moutet.
 Seeded fifth in singles, he faced little trouble en route to the semifinals, where he again faced Piros.
 Unable to replicate his success in Traralgon, Piros, the eventual champion, came out on top, defeating Moutet.

 Focusing on Pro Circuit events, Moutet did not return to junior competition until June, when he competed at the French Open.
 In the first round, he defeated Emil Ruusuvuori, whom he had previously defeated at the Australian Open, before falling to Alexey Zakharov of Russia in the second round.

 July brought additional success for Moutet.
 After falling in the first round of the Nike Junior International Roehampton, he made a deep run at Wimbledon.
 As the top seed, he pushed through to the semifinals, defeating 11th seeded Jurij Rodionov of Austria in the quarterfinals before falling to unseeded Argentinian Axel Geller.
 After a successful Wimbledon, he then entered the European Junior Championships, where he was again the seeded first.
 On his way to the final, he exacted revenge on Zakharov in the semifinals, defeating him without losing a game.
 In the final, Moutet met Piros for the third and last time in 2017, again falling to him in straight sets.

 Moutet's final junior level matches came at the European Summer Cups in August.
 Here he did not drop a set, winning three matches in singles and, with Matteo Martineau, three matches in doubles to help his home country lift the trophy.
 After the victory, Moutet announced that he would no longer play junior events, instead focusing his efforts exclusively at the professional level.

 Moutet reached a career high of No. 7 in the ITF Combined Junior Rankings on 14 August 2017.

 Professional career

-2014: Metz qualifying, Futures events
+2014: ATP qualifying debut, Futures events

 Moutet began his professional career when he was given a wildcard into the qualifying event at the Moselle Open, where he won his first round match against Ukrainian Gleb Alekseenko in two sets.
 He then faced second-seeded Pierre-Hugues Herbert, who defeated him in straight sets.
 Moutet then played three consecutive Futures.
 Qualifying for each event, he reached the second round at both Dominican Republic F1 and F3 and the quarterfinals at Dominican Republic F2.
 Moutet finished the year ranked No. 1254.